Sister Anne Marie Joshua prays the rosary after mass at St. Joseph’s Catholic Church in Bowling Green on Friday, Feb. 14, 2025.

 Joshua walks with her friend Judy Siniremera, left, while holding Michail Siniremera, five months, after mass at Holy Spirit Catholic Church on Sunday, March 23, 2025.

-At mass (St. Joseph’s Catholic Church or Holy Spirit Catholic Church), Joshua’s love for people is shown through her actions.
-Before mass, she greets people with a gentle wave or a hug.
-It’s not uncommon to see Joshua holding a parishioner’s child, waving and fist-bumping those around her.
+At Mass — (St. Joseph’s Catholic Church or Holy Spirit) Joshua displays her love for people through her actions.
+Before Mass, she greets people with a gentle wave or a hug.
+It’s not uncommon to see Joshua holding a parishioner’s child and waving at or fist-bumping those around her.

 Joshua attends Bible study at Holy Spirit Catholic Church on Sunday, March 9, 2025 with her church family the Berinyuys.
 “They are very close friends,” Joshua said.